futureapricot/raylib-makefile-example/README.md

 # Raylib Project with EMScripten example

 ## Notes:
-In Windows [](emcc.bat) serves as a drop=in alias to use the EMSDK docker image instead of the installed version of emcc
+In Windows [emcc.bat](emcc.bat) serves as a drop=in alias to use the EMSDK docker image instead of the installed version of emcc